 Some types of neck injuries from an auto accident may require neck fusion surgery which may involve a long rehabilitation period.

 An auto accident can cause several types of serious injuries, which may require surgery to heal completely.
 When the neck suffers a serious impact in an auto accident, the discs or bones can get damaged or disjointed.
 In some cases, this type of neck injury may require neck fusion surgery to join the bones back together.
-The neck fusion surgery is successful in most cases, but involves a long rehabilitation period and can be quite expensive.
+Neck fusion surgery is successful in most cases but involves a long rehabilitation period and can be quite expensive.

 When Is a Neck Fusion Surgery Necessary after a Car Accident?

-Neck fusion is a type of surgery that involves a variety of techniques to rejoin the bones together.
-In the case of a high impact collision, the discs can become dislocated or dislodged, and the disc material can slip out of the disc.
-When the discs or bones get misaligned, they can put significant pressure on the spinal cord and nerves, and lead to a lot of pain and discomfort.
+In high-impact collisions, discs can become dislocated or dislodged, and the disc material can slip out of the disc.
+When the discs or bones get misaligned, they can put significant pressure on the spinal cord and nerves, causing pain and discomfort.

-- Laminectomy that involves removal of the lamina
+- Laminectomy that involves the removal of the lamina

 - Discectomy in which a part or all of a spinal disc is removed

 These surgical techniques are used to relieve the pressure on the spinal cord, and after these surgeries, the joints can be fused using a bone graft.
 The graft is usually taken from a bone in the pelvis.
 Surgical hardware such as screws and rods are also used to keep the bones in place to aid healing.